-- Measurement of a kinetics at one wavelength and subsequent evaluation by factor. - 3 different measurement methods are available: - "Linear regression": Evaluation in a series of measuring points recorded in intervals. - "Two point": Calculation of $\Delta A/\min$ using 2 measuring points at defined times. - "Endpoint": Recording of a measuring point at a defined time. - Parameters can be entered for temperature control between 20 and 42 °C (presetting: 37 °C). - For the "linear regression" measurement method, the absorbance/time curve is depicted as a graph. - A method for the evaluation with linear regression is preprogrammed and can be changed for other evaluation procedures ("endpoint", "two.point") via simple selection.
+- Kinetic measurement on a wavelength and subsequent evaluation with factor. - 3 different measurement methods are available: - "linear regression": evaluation of a series of measuring points recorded in intervals. - "two point": calculation of $\Delta A$ /min using 2 measuring points at defined times. - "endpoint": recording of a measuring point at a defined time. - Parameters can be entered for temperature control between 20 and 42°C (presetting: 37 °C). - For the "linear regression" measurement method, the absorbance/time curve is depicted as a graph. - A method for the evaluation with linear regression is preprogrammed and can be changed for other evaluation procedures ("endpoint", "two.point") via simple selection.